pebencze/fullstack-lab/react/REACT_README.md

 ## Props
 ~: Props are how you pass data from a parent component to a child component.
 They are read-only and help make components reusable.

+## Props vs. State
+Props and states are the two types of "models" in React, but they areb very different.
+- **Props** are arguments that you pass from a parent component to a child component e.g. a `Form` can pass `color` prop to a `Button`
+- **State** is like a component's memory and it helps keeping track of interaction e.g. `Button` might keep track of `isHovered` state

 ## React Developer Tools
 This is a cool browser extension that helps you to inspect components.
 It contains "Profiler" and "Components".
 ![](../readme/dev_tools.png)